frederic-perez/AmE-dictionary/data/idioms.md

 __lovebirds__
 __low man on the ladder__ The person (not necessarily male) with the least amount of experience, authority, and/or influence in a social or corporate hierarchy. _It can be a little daunting going from being a senior in high school to low man on the ladder again as a college freshman._
 __low-hanging fruit__ :three::dart: The most easily achieved of a set of tasks or goals.
+__lowball__
+__lowdown__ __2__ _n_ The truth, facts, or most pertinent information about someone or something.
 __lower the bar__ To lower the standards of quality that are expected of or required for something.
 __lubrication payment__ A small sum of money or other gifts or services to be paid or given to government officials to expedite business operations in countries that do not prohibit such activity. _Whenever I start up a new factory overseas, I make sure to bring along enough cash on hand for any lubrication payments I may need to make._
 __luck in__ To be very lucky or fortunate; to experience particularly good luck.
 (A nonstandard variant of “luck out.”) _I really lucked in with my graduate school program.
 I have the most amazing group of professors and peers!_
 __lucky break__ A very fortunate or beneficial chance or happenstance.
 __lucky devil__ Someone who has just experienced particularly good fortune, generally of whom the speaker is envious to some degree. _You just won an all-expenses-paid trip to the Bahamas?
 You lucky devil!_
+__lucky loser__ A sports competitor (player or team) who loses a match in a knockout tournament or loses in qualifying, but who then enters the main draw, usually when another competitor withdraws during the tournament because of illness, injury, or other reasons.
 __lump in (one’s) throat__
 __lust for life__ :two: Intense eagerness to experience all that life has to offer. _I don’t mind growing old, but I sometimes miss that boundless lust for life I had when I was younger._
 __lust for power__ Intense, insatiable desire to attain power and control. _My brother’s lust for power in our company has created some deep and bitter divisions between him and the rest of the family._